On the Approximate Purification of Mixed Strategies in Games with Infinite Action Sets: Introduction

 In this study, we consider another approach: the existence of a pure strategy that is ``approximately equivalent'' to a given mixed strategy.
 Aumann et al. (1983) showed that there exists a pure strategy that is ``approximately equivalent'' to an arbitrary given mixed strategy when only certain non-atomic properties of the common prior are assumed.
 This result has the weakness that it can only guarantee the existence of an ``approximately equivalent'' pure strategy, but has the advantage that it does not require independence in the signal structure and guarantees the existence of such a strategy in very general situations.
 Note that the non-atomic property is also needed for ``exact equivalence'' results, and thus the assumption required for this result is weaker than that required for ``exact equivalence'' results.
 Although the action set is assumed to be finite in Aumann et al. (1983), we extend this result to the case where the action set is an arbitrary compact metric space (Theorem 1, Theorem 2).
-Our assumption is that the space of signals is a Polish space, and thus it is not assumed to be saturated at all.
+Our assumption allows that the space of signals is a Polish space with a Borel probability, and thus it is not necessarily assumed to be saturated.
 In this sense, we consider that this result is a non-trivial generalization of past studies.

-The assumption on the common prior can be further weakened when considering the purification of a Nash equilibrium.
+The assumption regarding the common prior can be further weakened when considering the purification of a Nash equilibrium.
 This result was also shown by Aumann et al. (1983) for the case where each action set is finite, but this study extends this result to the case where each action set is a compact metric space (Theorem 3).
 Balder (1988) proved the existence theorem for a Nash equilibrium with mixed strategies under certain assumptions.
 Connecting this result with ours, we can show the general existence of an approximated Nash equilibrium with pure strategies (Theorem 4).
 This result is an extension of Corollary of Milgrom and Weber (1985).

-Note that all pure strategies that come out in our results can be considered as functions that take values in a finite subset of the action set.
+Note that all pure strategies derived in our results can be considered as functions that take values in a finite subset of the action set.
 This is one of the good properties of our results, as real people are not always able to finely change their behavior in response to signals.